What is interpersonal and social rhythm therapy for bipolar disorder – and how does it work?

-Bipolar is a life long condition, however with the right medication, support and therapy, people with bipolar can live their lives in the same way, as those who don’t have the condition.
+Bipolar is a life long condition, however with the right medication, support and therapy, people with bipolar can lead rewarding and fulfilling lives, just like any member of the population.

 Two Elements of Bipolar Disorder